spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 I structured my timeline to look roughly like:

 - Inform my manager + direct collaborators when I was taking informationals (maybe 2-3 months prior to signing)
-- 1st week after signing - all collaborators, this came to roughly 60 people across the company
+- 1st week after signing - all collaborators, this came to roughly 120 people across the company
-- 2nd week, Monday - ensure all dev knows by announcing it at stand-up
+- 2nd week, Monday - ensure all dev knows by announcing it at our team stand-up
-- 2nd week, Tuesday - email all of the team
+- 2nd week, Tuesday - email most of the team
 - 2nd week, Wednesday - let the internet know

-For the first week I used a private slack channel where I added people as I told them, it turned into a pretty fun support group channel for light-hearted jabs and interesting discussions.
+For the first week I used a private slack channel (called the [oort-cloud][oort]) where I added people as I told them, it turned into a pretty fun support group channel for light-hearted jabs and interesting discussions.

 A week is quite a while to keep the announcement somewhat secretive, but in general it held.
 This gave me the chance to answer a lot of questions, and I came home drained every night.
 I feel like I did the right thing.